 Let’s talk about speed.
 If you want the quickest life insurance decision, go no exam.
 Most people hate waiting.
 You could end up waiting almost two months before you get an accepted or rejected decision on your application with a traditional policy.
 With no exam, you only wait a couple of days.

 No exams aren’t all good.
-There are some serious problems, otherwise everyone would have one.
-One reason everyone doesn’t buy a no exam policy is because of price.
+There are some serious problems, otherwise, everyone would have one.
+One reason everyone doesn’t buys a no exam policy is because of price.
 No exam plans are more expensive.

 If the price doesn’t scare you off, then you should take notice of the amount of coverage you can buy.
 The average life insurance company allows applicants to buy $300,000 worth of insurance.
 Some allow up to $500,000, but even the higher limits may not be enough.